 Sept 26 1896 Salt Lake City "On Sunday Morning in Vancouver, BC Mr. [Daniel] Frohman invited me with three others of the company to take a drive in Forest Park, and a more beautiful drive I never enjoyed.
 The grand old trees & the water views were beautiful" Was Forest Park Stanley Park?
 It certainly is a forested park, long logged with "monumental" trees.

-An 1896 Vancouver City Directory does not give a street address for the Manor House Hotel, but lists Dansmuir & Pend A Williams mgr, Clive P Wolley prop. http://www.vpl.ca/bccd/index.php/browse/title/1896/Merchants_Agency_Red_Book 1890 City Directory listed Howe and Dunsmuir as the address.
-No theatre mentioned, but possibly Vancouver Opera House 761 Granville St. "was Vancouverís principal theatre for touring companies" (1891 demolished 1969) http://world-theatres.com/
+An 1896 Vancouver City Directory does not give a street address for the Manor House Hotel, but lists Dansmuir & Pend A Williams mgr, Clive P Wolley prop. http://www.vpl.ca/bccd/index.php/browse/title/1896/Merchants_Agency_Red_Book 1890 City Directory listed Howe and Dunsmuir [see photo for now] as the address.
+No theatre mentioned, but possibly Vancouver Opera House 761 Granville [at Robson] St. "was Vancouver’s principal theatre for touring companies" (1891 demolished 1969) http://world-theatres.com/

 Seattle, Wash Septr 22nd 1896